Gerry Wood

 As an MP, Wood has served on a number of committees, including public accounts, environment and sustainable development, substance abuse and estimates.
 While he has not maintained as high a profile as Braham, he received some attention from the national media in November 2004, when he discovered the theft of a 10-tonne steel railway bridge in his electorate after hearing a report from a constituent.
 The same month, in response to a severe shortage of fruit pickers in the Territory, Wood wandered around the Mindil Beach Markets, a popular tourist attraction, dressed as a mango tree.
 Not all of the publicity Wood has received has been for his political efforts; in 2004, Wood won the over-45s division of the Litchfield Gift foot race.

 Wood faced his second electoral test at the 2005 election.
 He campaigned largely on maintaining an independent voice in the Assembly and on social issues such as the state of the Royal Darwin Hospital.
 Despite a controversial redistribution which moved the Robertson Barracks into his electorate, Wood held his seat with a swing in his favour, polling nearly double the vote of his nearest rival.
 Wood had hoped to retain the position of Deputy Speaker after the election, but was replaced with Labor backbencher Len Kiely.
 He has retained his seat in the 2008 election.

 Gerry comes from a Horticultural background having studied Horticultural Science at Burnley (University of Melbourne) before coming to the Northern Territory in 1970.

 In 2018, in the midst of a financial crisis in the Territory, Wood supported a call to discuss merging the Northern Territory with South Australia.

 Retirement

 Gerry Wood the independent MP for Nelson, formally announced his retirement in February 2019.
 He did not contest the 2020 Northern Territory general election.

+Political views

+Wood is a staunch opponent of abortion, having compared it to domestic violence and describing it as a "fashion" during parliamentary debates, but has condemned the harassment of women outside abortion clinics.
+He was one of four MLAs who opposed a bill that decriminalised abortion in the Northern Territory.